Sonny14/MikroTik-study-guides/README.md

 # MikroTik-study-guides

-## Here you can find MikroTik scipts and study guides that would help you build your network
+## Here you can find MikroTik scripts and study guides that would help you build your network

 ---